 Admission Fee: Foreigner: Rs.
 60 / Nepali: Rs.
 30

-Bindyabasini Temple lies en route to Sarangkot and is a good place to learn Hindu’s religious culture and tradition.
-If you are traveling on your own, you could stop here for short visit either on the way to Sarangkot or while returning from there (if you are not going for paragliding and planning to return back the same route).
+Bindyabasini Temple lies en route to Sarangkot and is a good place to learn Hindu religious culture and tradition.
+If you are traveling on your own, you could stop here for a short visit either on the way to Sarangkot or while returning from there (if you are not going for paragliding and planning to return back the same route).
 You don’t have to travel farther since it lies on the way.
 Morning is the best time to observe devotees flocking to the temple though.
-If you stop here before reaching to Sarangkot, you are going to miss the sunrise.
+If you stop here before reaching Sarangkot, you are going to miss the sunrise.

 Location of Bindyabasini Temple: Along the highway just where the Sarangkot route starts to elevate to the west.

-Top things to do at Sarangkot:
+Best activities to do at Sarangkot:

 - Watching the sunrise (You have to stay at Sarangkot.
 It’s up to you.)

 If you have booked for paragliding: You are likely to enjoy paragliding from Sarangkot hill.
 You will be received by the company from where you have booked.
-Before that, you will have plenty of time to enjoy the atmosphere around lakeside.
+Before that, you will have plenty of time to enjoy the atmosphere around the lakeside.
 You can even visit the Taal Barahi Mandir, a Hindu temple early in the morning.

 You are likely to do paragliding during mid-day.
-Depending on the duration of paragliding you opt for, you may land nearby lake before 2 PM.
+Depending on the duration of paragliding you opt for, you may land nearby the lake before 2 PM.
 This means that you have a half-day left to continue your exploration to Davis Fall (No. 3, below) on the same day if you wish.
 Otherwise, you can enjoy boating and swimming in Lake if you didn’t make it on your first day.